InjectiveLabs/mainnet-config/selinux/README.md

 ## Example

-Tested on CentOS 8 on Equnix Metal
+Tested on CentOS 8 on Equinix Metal

 ```bash
 #!/bin/bash